2018 Gabonese parliamentary election: Electoral system

 The 143 members of the National Assembly are elected from single-member constituencies using the two-round system.

 Results

 The first round had a 58.63% turnout, but only 28.5% in the Estuaire province, where nearly half of the population lives.

 The ruling Gabonese Democratic Party (PDG) won 74 seats and two minor parties in alliance with PDG won a seat each (RV and UDIS).
 The Democrats (LD) won three seats, while the Social Democratic Party (PSD) and the Union for the New Republic (UPNR) won one each.
 Two Independents also won seats.

 The first round was postponed in the Elelem constituency in Woleu department in Woleu-Ntem Province due to "organizational reasons".
-The run-off in Elelem wad held on 10 November; it was won by the candidate of the Heritage and Modernity Rally.
+The run-off in Elelem was held on 10 November; it was won by the candidate of the Heritage and Modernity Rally.

 60 constituencies had a run-off vote as no candidate secured a majority in the first round.
 Full official results were expected in mid-December.